blagodarin/yttrium/README.md

 # Yttrium

-Originated in an attempt to create a game engine, Yttrium has currently become an attic of code and a programming playground due to the lack of free time to maintain and develop it properly.
+Originated in an attempt to create a game engine, Yttrium has currently become an attic of code and a programming playground due to the lack of time required for proper maintenance and development.

-Check the LICENSE, then use it if you like.

-# FAQ
+## FAQ

-## Why not Google Test?
+### Why not Google Test?

-Google Test generates a lot of output for every test, all of which goes to one output stream (stdout).
-Yttrium contains dozens of tests, which leads to huge amounts of output for all the tests.
-It is pointless, it is hard to find which tests failed and why, and it is impossible to turn the useless output off.
+Google Test generates some mandatory output for every test case and every test, and all that output goes to one output stream (stdout).
+Yttrium contains dozens of tests, testing it produces an unreadable amount of output, making it hard to find which tests have failed and why.

 It does compile a bit faster than Boost Test, however, but the difference is not very noticeable, and fast builds aren't the primary property of unit tests.